r-token/mqtt-react/README.md

 <br />

-Have two different terminals/command prompts available:

-Step 0: Download & install Mosquitto (MQTT broker)
+Step 0 (optional): Download & install Mosquitto (MQTT broker)
 - https://mosquitto.org/download/

 Step 1: In a terminal window, start the web app from within the root directory with the following command
-- Windows and macOS: npm start
+- npm start

+Step 2.0: Click one of the two buttons on the screen

-Step 2: In a second terminal, publish a message to the mqtt topic with the following command
+Step 2.1 (optional, and you'll need to have done Step 0): In a second terminal, publish a message to the mqtt topic with the following command
-- Windows and macOS: mosquitto_pub -t '*your topic name here*' -h 'test.mosquitto.org' -m '*your message here*'
+- mosquitto_pub -t '*your topic name here*' -h 'test.mosquitto.org' -m '*your message here*'

-Step 3: Refresh your browser and you should see the message you just published with the mosquitto_pub command
+Step 3: Refresh your browser and you should see the message you just published

 🥳   👍